Lawyers demand Border Patrol release firefighter arrested while battling Washington wildfire

-Lawyers are demanding the release of a longtime Oregon resident arrested by Border Patrol while fighting a Washington state wildfire
+Firefighter arrested by border agents while tackling blaze was on track for legal status, lawyer says

+Two firefighters were arrested this week while battling the Bear Gulch Fire in Washington state

-Lawyers are demanding the release of a longtime Oregon resident arrested by Border Patrol while fighting a Washington state wildfire, saying Friday that the firefighter was already on track for legal status after helping federal investigators solve a crime against his family.
+Lawyers are demanding the release of a longtime Oregon resident arrested by Border Patrol while battling a Washington State wildfire, saying Friday he was already on track for legal status after he helped federal investigators solve a crime against his family.

-His arrest was illegal, the lawyers said, and violated Department of Homeland Security polices that say immigration enforcement must not be conducted at locations where emergency responses are happening.
+The Oregon resident is one of two firefighters arrested this week while battling the Bear Gulch Fire, the biggest blaze on the Olympic Peninsula since 1951.
+His arrest was illegal, the lawyers argued, and violated Department of Homeland Security polices that say immigration enforcement must not be conducted at locations where emergency responses are happening.

-He is one of two firefighters arrested this week while working the Bear Gulch Fire in the Olympic National Forest, which as of Friday had burned about 14 square miles (36 square kilometers) and was only 13% contained, forcing evacuations.
+The arrests of the two firefighters have prompted a public outcry.
+Washington Senator Patty Murray, a Democrat, labeled the Trump administration’s immigration policy “fundamentally sick” in response.

+Since taking office, President Donald Trump has implemented a widespread crackdown on immigration.
+Arrests have been on the rise, and ICE agents are now reporting widespread burnout and frustration as public outrage grows over the administration’s hardline immigration agenda.

 U.S. Customs and Border Protection said in a statement Thursday that it had been helping the Bureau of Land Management with a criminal investigation into two contractors working at the fire when it discovered two firefighters who they said were in the country without permanent legal status.